Rachel Alexandra: Jess's Dream

-Rachel Alexandra's first mating was with Curlin (2007 and 2008 American Horse of the Year) on the 22nd of February – who also raced for owner Jess Stonestreet Jackson Jr. This cross put Rachel Alexandra on a short list of Thoroughbred broodmares who have won the Eclipse Award for Horse of the Year and produced foals by stallions who were also Horse of the Year, the others being Azeri (A.P.
+Rachel Alexandra's first mating was with Curlin (2007 and 2008 American Horse of the Year) on 22 February – who also raced for owner Jess Stonestreet Jackson Jr. This cross put Rachel Alexandra on a short list of Thoroughbred broodmares who have won the Eclipse Award for Horse of the Year and produced foals by stallions who were also Horse of the Year, the others being Azeri (A.P.
 Indy and Ghostzapper), Lady's Secret (Seattle Slew and Skip Away), Moccasin (Round Table), Twilight Tear (Whirlaway), and Regret (Man o' War).

 "The privilege of owning these horses is like lightning striking twice," said Barbara Banke, wife of Jess Jackson, in a statement.
 "Rachel Alexandra and Curlin are true champions; both horses embody that intangible equine ideal that separate mere horse from legend.
 Both Jess and I are so pleased that these powerful bloodlines will pass to future generations."

 During the airing of the 2011 Kentucky Derby on May 7, it was announced that she was carrying a colt by Curlin and was due in February.
 On January 22, 2012, Rachel Alexandra gave birth to a bay colt with a star.
 The name of the colt was announced prior to the Curlin Stakes at Saratoga on July 27, 2012.
 The colt was named Jess's Dream for Jess Jackson, who had owned both.
 That name was selected by Banke from a contest that drew 6,521 names that fans suggested.
 The winning name was suggested by Samuel Bucholtz of Chino, California and Craig Duncan of Columbia, Tennessee.
 Jess's Dream is the first-ever offspring of two Preakness Stakes winners, Curlin having won the race in 2007 and Rachel Alexandra in 2009.

-Jess's Dream broke his maiden on August 24, 2015 at Saratoga Race Course.
+Jess's Dream broke his maiden on August 24, 2015, at Saratoga Race Course.
 Stepping slow out of the gate and rallying from last, he came from the far outside to run past All Rise and Securitiz.
 He was also ridden by John Velazquez.
-It was one of the most talked about performances of the year.
 Jess's Dream didn't race again because of injury and was retired to stud in Ocala, Florida.
+He was pensioned from stud duty after the 2023 breeding season and euthanized due to laminitis on February 11, 2024.

 Chess's Dream (a colt out of Achalaya, by Bellamy Road), became the first stakes winner for Jess's Dream when he won the Grade 3 Kitten's Joy Stakes on turf by three lengths on January 30, 2021.